- WHERE TO STAY

 You can walk down to the hectic, bustling ancient city below in ten minutes or so from most hotels, which include a lot of the chains trophy hotels in Rome.

 The ancient city of Rome is within easy walking of much of what Rome has to offer.
 The Spanish Steps, Trevi Fountain and Pantheon are on your doorstep.
-It is hardly worth the effort either using transport to get to the Vatican, Borghese Gallery and Roman Forum/ Colosseum, it's just as quick to walk and a much more pleasant experience.
+It is hardly worth the effort either using transport to get to the Vatican, Borghese Gallery and Roman Forum/ Colosseum, which are only about fifteen minutes' walk and a more pleasant experience.

 Because for the most part the ancient city is so impenetrable for public transport, small electric buses run on several routes though the narrow roads providing some public transport provision.